javierarce/NYC/README.md

-Places I'd like to visit in my next visit to NYC.
+Places I'd like to visit in my upcoming trip to NYC.
 Suggestions are welcomed.

 ### Swiss Institute